An accurate and efficient framework for modelling the surface chemistry of ionic materials: Methods

 \subsection{Robust geometrical and vibrational contributions with an ensemble of DFAs}

 The remaining terms (i.e., $E_\textrm{rlx}$, $E_\textrm{ZPV}$ and $E_\textrm{T}$) form a small overall contribution to $H_\textrm{ads}$ that can be adequately treated with DFT.
 These terms are estimated by employing an ensemble~\cite{wellendorffDensityFunctionalsSurface2012,ruiBestDFTFunctional2024} of 6 widely-used DFAs of differing exchange-correlation functionals (up to hybrids) and dispersion corrections.
-The 6 DFAs used for MgO were PBE-D2[Ne], revPBE-D4, vdW-DF, rev-vdW-DF2, PBE0-D4, B3LYP-D2[Ne], where the [Ne] indicates the use of neon $C_6$ parameters for the Mg atoms.
-The TiO$_2$ surfaces used PBE-TS/HI, revPBE-D4, vdW-DF, rev-vdW-DF2, r$^2$SCAN-rVV10, HSE06-D4.
-Through a simple averaging, this choice can provide robust estimates with corresponding $2\sigma$ standard deviations as an error measurement -- typically much better than chemical accuracy (see Sec.~\ref{si-sec:dft_geom_error} of the Supplementary Information).
+The 6 DFAs used for MgO(001) were PBE-D2[Ne], revPBE-D4, vdW-DF, rev-vdW-DF2, PBE0-D4, B3LYP-D2[Ne], where the [Ne] indicates the use of neon $C_6$ parameters for the Mg atoms.
+The TiO$_2$ rutile(110) and anatase(101) surfaces used PBE-TS/HI, revPBE-D4, vdW-DF, rev-vdW-DF2, r$^2$SCAN-rVV10, HSE06-D4.
+Through an averaging, this choice can provide estimates with corresponding $2\sigma$ standard deviations as an error measurement -- typically much better than chemical accuracy (see Sec.~\ref{si-sec:dft_geom_error} of the Supplementary Information).
 We discuss in Sec.~\ref{si-sec:egeom_errors} how this ensemble can be further used to assess inaccuracies from using a DFT geometry for the CCSD(T) treatment.
-As a result, this DFA ensemble allows for not only accurate $H_\textrm{ads}$ to be obtained but also reliable error bars for comparison against experiments.
+As a result, this DFA ensemble allows for conservative errors bars on the final $H_\textrm{ads}$ estimate when comparing against experiments.